UB-Mannheim/sci-work-course/doc/install-linux.md

 ![TexMaker Installation via Synaptic](https://raw.githubusercontent.com/UB-Mannheim/ubma-screenshots/master/sci-work/linux/linux-texmaker-synaptic-01.png)

-Klick on the checkbox next to `texmaker` and select `Marc for installation`.
-Then klick on the `apply` button above.
+Click on the checkbox next to `texmaker` and select `Mark for installation`.
+Then click on the `apply` button above.
 A new window appears.
-Klick again on `Apply` to start the installation.
+Click again on `Apply` to start the installation.

 ![TexMaker Installation via Synaptic](https://raw.githubusercontent.com/UB-Mannheim/ubma-screenshots/master/sci-work/linux/linux-texmaker-synaptic-02.png)